ejh243/MunroeJargonProfiler/readme.md

 Basic English defined by Ogden
 Words used by a typical 12 year old
-Output of Lancaster Corpus of Children's Project Writing Commonly used words in Biology
+Output of Lancaster Corpus of Children's Project Writing Commonly used words in biology
-Commonly used words in
+Commonly used words in other subjects

-###FUTURE FUNCTIONAILITY TO IMPLEMENT
+###FUTURE FUNCTIONALITY TO IMPLEMENT

 GIT ISSUE #30:
 Flag other charcteristics associated with a high-level comprehension including: